 Language mediation

 Language mediation is the sixth competence defined in the Common European Framework of Reference for Languages.
-But why has it become more important and how can it be incorporated into lessons?
+Why has it become more important and how can it be incorporated into lessons?

 Language mediation is a generic term referring to any activity in which a text is conveyed from one language into another.
 Less literal translation, whose focus is on conveying the text in a way that is appropriate to the situation and the addressees, is becoming ever more important.
 The term also encompasses “conventional literal” translation, however, even though this is practised increasingly rarely – and usually only to highlight the contrast between linguistic structures.
 While translation has enjoyed undisputed status in foreign language teaching in recent decades (albeit to varying degrees in Germany’s different federal states), teachers only started to incorporate less literal forms of language mediation/text translation into their foreign language lessons following the publication of the Common European Framework of Reference for Language (CEFR).
 Ever since, foreign language education experts have also been researching the theory and practice of language mediation (see Kolb 2016).

-Since the year 2000, language mediation in foreign language teaching has moved away from the goal of equivalence – in the sense of “as free as necessary but as literal as possible” – and towards that of appropriateness.
-In 1984, Katharina Reiss and Hans Vermeer already defined appropriateness – using the generic term skopos theory – as being the goal for translations.
+Language mediation in foreign language teaching has moved away from the goal of equivalence – in the sense of “as free as necessary but as literal as possible” – and towards that of appropriateness.
+Katharina Reiss and Hans Vermeer defined appropriateness – using the generic term skopos theory – as being the goal for translations.
 In this context, the situational and addressee relevance is particularly important in a foreign language lesson.

 Relevance to everyday life

-In their everyday lives, multilingual learners probably experience language mediation situations at least as often as, if not more often than, monolingual conversational situations in the target language: while foreign language learners will only encounter the latter in a handful of circumstances – during an exchange or course of study abroad, for example – their services as language and cultural mediators will be required time and again in their professional and personal lives whenever they are the only speaker of a particular language, especially if it is a less common one.
+In their everyday lives, multilingual learners often experience language mediation situations: while foreign language learners will only encounter the latter in a handful of circumstances – during an exchange or course of study abroad, for example – their services as language and cultural mediators will be required time and again in their professional and personal lives whenever they are the only speaker of a particular language, especially if it is a less common one.
 Speakers of a foreign language are very rarely required to produce a literal translation; usually what is desired is a fairly free summary of the key points in the target language.

 Teachers can also take advantage of less literal forms of language mediation in GFL/GSL lessons by using the first languages of learners in linguistically heterogeneous groups – either to ensure proper understanding or to create realistic language mediation scenarios that improve the language skills of all learners and thus have a motivating effect in every respect.
 Because one is acting as a mediator not only between languages but also between cultures, language mediation becomes a privileged area of inter- (Rössler 2008) and transcultural learning.
 Language mediation can give rise to many suitable activities for competence- and task-based lessons thanks to its complexity and because it reflects real life (Reimann 2013: 212).